 Dear Food and Farming Leader,

-We your interest in the Sustain Ontario Advisory Council.
+We commend your interest in the Sustain Ontario Advisory Council.
 This document is meant to give you the information that you need to decide whether this role is a good fit for your skills and interests.

-There is more detail on all points in the Sustain Ontario Terms of R If you have any questions about the role that aren’t answered by either document, please feel free to direct them to the Advisory Council Chair.
+There is more detail on all points in the Sustain Ontario Terms of Reference.
+If you have any questions about the role that aren’t answered by either document, please feel free to direct them to the Advisory Council Chair.

 Role